-My good friend and webmaster Rowan Randol recommended the series because it addresses the question: What do people do when civilization ends and they are reduced to fighting for survival?
+A friend recommended the series because it addresses the question: What do people do when civilization ends and they are reduced to fighting for survival?

 The basic plot is simple: stay alive.
 What’s interesting is the characters.
 We want to find out what happens to these particular folks.
 They aren’t action heroes, and that’s the brilliant part.
 Their moments of bravery are mixed with behavior that’s inconsistent and illogical.
 They act the way that people act when they’re exhausted, terrified, despairing and disoriented.
 Many of them rise to the occasion and take care of each other as best they know how.
 Others break and become monsters themselves.